creame/joinchat/README.txt

 Supported editors: **Beaver Builder**, **Brizy Page Builder**, **Elementor**, **Oxygen Builder**, **Page Builder by SiteOrigin**, **Thrive Architect**, **Visual Composer** and **WP Page Builder**.

 ### 🍪 Cookies & GDPR
-**Joinchat can be used without any cookies**.
-But to automatically display the CTA, two cookies are necessary.
-They are first-party cookies and don't collect personal data.
+Joinchat can be used without any cookies or persisten storage and don't collect personal data.

 Joinchat integrates with *Wordpress's Privacy Policy Guide* and suggests the necessary text.